bharath12345/bharath12345.github.io/_posts/2013-08-06-is-there-a-collection-challenge-at-the-data-center.md

 The numbers say that on average 1 to 2 threads/sockets are required to collect data from each instance.
 This does not sound much in WebTraveller's case but one needs to pay attention to the following details -

 * I have assumed that all data points are to be collected per minute.
 It could very well be that data is required at a much more granular level for certain metrics - say every 5 seconds.
 In which case, the number of threads and sockets would simply go up 12 times!
+* The average number of KPI per server, at 21, is a super conservative estimate.
+In most production environments, this number will at least double and generally, much much higher
 * I have not considered the challenge (if there is one) on the persistence side of things - how easy is to to store all this data in a RDBMS (or NoSql!) and design queries for real-time?
 * And these numbers need to be coupled with the natural challenges of data collection, which are -
 	* Horizontal scalability